inspera/blackbricks/README.md

 Set the `rev` attribute to the most recent version of `blackbricks`.
 The `args` are optional and can be used to set any of `blackbricks` options.

+## Contributing

+If you find blackbricks useful or utterly broken, you are more than welcome to contribute improvements.
+Please open an issue first to discuss what you want added/fixed.
+Unless you are just adding tests.
+In that case your pull request is extremely likely to be merged right away.